 Jason CampeauHometown: Rocky Mountain House, AB, CANADA

-As Jason continually balances his corporate life, he has turned to a more family orientated approach to filling his competitive desires in dog mushing.
+As Jason continually balances his corporate life, he has turned to a more family-orientated approach to filling his competitive desires in dog mushing.
 As a young boy, Jason had a dream of one day having the ability to run sled dogs.
-Family and teaching is daughters, Jessica and Mackenzie, 14 year old identical twins, about the great outdoors and how rewarding it can be to work with animals, turned that dream into reality.
+Family and teaching his daughters Jessica and Mackenzie, 16-year old identical twins, about the great outdoors and how rewarding it can be to work with animals, turned that dream into reality.
 Jason’s wife, Jennifer, is now qualified to run both the Iditarod and Yukon Quest.
 Both Jason’s parents, Gail and Jean, are heavily involved with the kennel along with his brother, Jody, who is the kennel’s general manager.
 As you can see it is a true family affair and a boy truly living his dream with his best friends–his dogs.

 Jason is a member of the Ottawa Regional Cancer Foundation.
-He lists his hobbies as “horse back riding and riding his ATV in the mountains.”
+He lists his hobbies working with Turkish Knangal and horses as well as camping with his family.

 Outdoor Survival Canada